giuliogiamello/Cern-ROOT/README.md

 cmake --build . --target install -j4
 ```

-Then move to `~/root_home/root_install/bin` and from here write te following in the `.bashrc` file, to source ROOT setup automatically at each login
+Then move to `~/root_home/root_install/bin` and from here write the following in the `.bashrc` file, to source ROOT setup automatically at each login

 ```
 echo ". ~/root_home/root_install/bin/thisroot.sh" >> ~/.bashrc